citrus/spree_wholesale/README.md

 This will assume 66% wholesale discount.

-If you'd like run tests, install from the source, the run:
+If you'd like run tests, install from the source, then run:

     cd your/spree/project/spree_wholesale
     rake